 Following the Grenfell Tower tragedy in 2017, tower block fire regulations have come under increased scrutiny.
 Aside from questions around the safety of different types of cladding, all aspects of fire regulation have been re-assessed to ensure that similar events don’t occur in the future.
 In this post, therefore, we outline the current rules regarding fire safety in tower blocks, and provide an overview of passive fireproofing measures now required for full compliance.

 Effective tower block fire safety needs both active and passive fireproofing systems.
 Active systems respond to fires by detecting and fighting flames; water sprinklers and smoke detectors are considered examples of active fireproofing.
 Passive fireproofing, on the other hand, works to contain and stop the spread of fire in a building.
 These measures are more ‘structural’, and includes measures such as compartmentation.

 With regards to tower blocks, the most relevant regulation is contained within The Regulatory Reform (Fire Safety) Order 2005.
 Although this regulation deals mostly with commercial buildings, it also covers the common areas of residential blocks.
-In terms of more recent regulation, the Building (Amendment) Regulations 2018 was brought into force to ban the use of combustible materials in the external walls of high-rise buildings.
+The Building (Amendment) Regulations 2018 was also brought into force to ban the use of combustible materials in the external walls of high-rise buildings.

 Fire risk assessments